jtimm/GeoPipeline-StarterKit/README.md

 - `pandas`: A powerful Python data analysis toolkit, ideal for data manipulation and cleaning.
 - `rasterio`: Handles raster data (like satellite imagery) in Python, making it a crucial tool for geospatial data processing.
 - `requests`: A simple, yet powerful, HTTP library for Python, used for making API calls (such as to retrieve data from NASA Earthdata).
-- `python-dotenv`: A safe way to store and retrieve secrets.

 ## Device Requirements